-Heather Gallagher is a children's writer whose first chapter book Ferret on the Loose was published last year.
+Heather Gallagher is a children's writer whose first chapter book Ferret on the Loose was published in 2013.
 Her stories for children have appeared in black dog books Short & Scary anthology and Explore magazine.

 Dr Joe is the author of the new gripping fantasy series The Tae'anaryn and The Tae'anaryn and the Wizard's Apprentice.